There is something about

 This is like saving the best for last.

-If you ask me to describe my perfect island, that would be everything Mantigue is - white sands, clear blue, lush forest and friendly people.
-This island is 4 hectares of beauty.
+If you ask me to describe my perfect island, that would be everything Mantigue is - white sands, clear blue, lush forest, and friendly people.
+This 4-hectare island is a beauty.

 Tanguines Lagoon

-We didn't come here for the zipline nor to go fishing.
-We went here for lunch with a view.
-It was our final stop and we decided to stay here and wait for the 2:40 PM RORO back to Balingoan Port.
+We didn't come here for the zipline or to go fishing.
+We came here for lunch with a view.
+It was our final stop, and we decided to stay here and wait for the 2:40 PM RORO back to Balingoan Port.

 That was it.
-Our 3 day 2 nights Camiguin adventure, which pretty much covered most of the island's popular attractions, ended back at the Benoni Port.
+Our 3-day, 2-night Camiguin adventure, which covered most of the island's popular attractions, concluded back at the Benoni Port.
 It was short.
 It was sweet.
-To top it off, we got the VIP room at the boat.
+To top it off, we got the VIP room on the boat.

 0 comments